 Monterey Park, CA 91754

 Businesses and residences receive one free false alarm each calendar year.
 Additional false alarms are billed on a graduated scale.
 The first alarm is considered free and each incident that follows will be billed.
 An example of this is both business and residential billing:

 - 1st alarm: Free

 - 4th and 5th alarm: $115 each

 - 6th or more alarm: $153 each

-The ride along program is an excellent way for police applicants, city residents, and administration of justice students to gain insight about law enforcement and the City of Monterey Park.
+The ride-along program is an excellent way for police applicants, city residents, and administration of justice students to gain insight about law enforcement and the City of Monterey Park.
 Applicants must be residents of Monterey Park, Monterey Park Police Department applicant, or a student 16 years of age or older.
 Only one ride along is allowed per year.
-Applicants must fill out an application and go through a background check.
+Applicants must fill out an application (PDF) and go through a background check.
 A ride along must be scheduled one week in advance.
-Ride alongs normally last four (4) hours.
+A ride- along normally lasts four (4) hours.
 Please call 626-307-1200 for information.